 Strawberries are one of the most eagerly anticipated crops of the year.
 By growing a range of types, it’s possible to have a continuous supply of fruit from late spring, throughout summer and into autumn.

 There are two main types of strawberry: summer bearers, grouped according to when they fruit, in either early, mid or late summer; and everbearers (also called perpetuals or remontant), which produce small flushes of fruit from midsummer to early autumn.
 For bumper harvests for months on end, choose a mix of these types.

 Protect varieties that fruit very early with cloches or fleece as they come into flower and your harvest could be brought forward to the beginning of May.
-Find out how to get an early crop of strawberries.
 If you do the same with perpetual varieties at the end of the season, you could be picking your own strawberries until the first frosts.

 Early season (late May to late June)

 ‘Christine’ – large, sweet fruit, disease-resistant

 - ‘Honeoye’ – sweet, heavy-cropping, deep red fruit